01 of 15

-Finally, I paired up my red gingham paper to the blue section of the template.
+Finally, we paired up a different patterned pink paper strip to the green section of the template.
 Tape one strip in place the same way you attached the first three strips.

 Your first layer is now in place and you can move onto your second layer.Continue to 12 of 15 below.

 Add More Layers of Paper or Fabric Strips

 Continue adding paper/fabric strips in the same order and in the same manner as you did the strips for your first layer.
 Your design window will slowly disappear as it is filled in with paper/fabric strips.
 Your design will start getting thicker too.Continue to 13 of 15 below.

 Finish Adding Layers of Paper or Fabric Strips

 Continue to add strips to your design window until all of the colored areas of the template are covered.
 All you will see once you are done is the small white area in the center of the template.Continue to 14 of 15 below.